kirru2198/Projects/DevOps-Project_1/3_Docker_part.md

        ```
      - This ensured that the port was freed for use by the new container.

+This ensures that Jenkins will remove the old container and avoid port conflicts when deploying the new container.

 ---

 ### 8. **Testing the Deployment**